determined-ai/determined/webui/react/src/utils/README.md

 ### map

-`map` will take any function and apply it to the value inside the `Loadable` once it is loaded.
+`map` will take any function and apply it to the value inside the `Loadable` if it is loaded.

 ```typescript
 Loadable.map(addOne, Loaded(1)); // Loaded(2)